-Assembly Bill 91 mandates that the Milwaukee Public Schools (MPS) and the City of Milwaukee ensure the presence of at least 25 school resource officers (SROs) in schools within the district.
+Assembly Bill 91 mandates that the Milwaukee Public Schools (MPS) and the City of Milwaukee ensure the presence of at least 25 school resource officers (SROs) in schools within the district, starting January 1, 2024.
 The bill specifies that MPS will bear 75% of the costs associated with this requirement, while the City will cover the remaining 25%.
-Additionally, the bill establishes a timeline for compliance, requiring MPS and the City to enter into an agreement within 30 days of the bill's enactment and to jointly certify the presence of the required SROs to the Joint Committee on Finance.
-If the agreement is terminated, a similar certification process must be followed.
+Additionally, the bill establishes a timeline for MPS and the City to enter into an agreement to implement these requirements and to certify compliance to the Joint Committee on Finance.
+If either party fails to meet these obligations, financial penalties will be imposed, including withholding a percentage of municipal aid and per pupil categorical aid.

 Statutes affected: